I got my first and my favorite tattoo right after 9/11.

 If you don’t have one, let me introduce you to one . . . → Read More: Your Dog is a Marketing Genius!

-I didn’t think I’d ever be married, and I doubt anyone did either.
+I didn’t think I’d ever be married, and I doubt anyone else did either.

 I’ve written about low self-esteem before; I feel like a bit of an expert, a connoisseur even.
 I can spot lurking insecurities at 50 paces, which is why I’m always so flabbergasted when anyone says they’re surprised I’m not as confident as I appear.